 About the Study

-The three-day average current period of patients showed that 22% of the 15 patients that had undergone gastric bypass surgery and 20% of the 15 patients that had undergone biliopancreatic diversion with duodenal switch, had symptomatic hypoglycemias.
+The three-day average current period of patients showed that 22% of the 15 patients that had undergone Roux-en-Y gastric bypass surgery and 20% of the 15 patients that had undergone biliopancreatic diversion with duodenal switch, had symptomatic hypoglycemias.
 Of the 45 total patients monitored, 15 of them did not go through surgery and were nondiabetic.
 These 15 did not show any symptoms hypoglycemias usually present.

 Those patients that underwent after duodenal switch surgery had a glucose level of lower than 3.3 mmol/L for an average of 85 minutes per day and a glucose level of less than 2.8 mmol/L for an average of 39 minutes per day.
 This is compared to now low glucose levels in the patients that did not have surgery.

-These numbers were surprising and changed the way that specialists in bariatric surgery might think about their patients.
+These numbers were surprising and changed the way that specializes in bariatric surgery might think about their patients.
 These figures are widely unnoticed without directly looking for them.
-This can be dangerous, and a change in what to watch for in patients undergoing the surgeries is necessary.
+This can be dangerous, and a change in what to watch for in patients undergoing surgeries is necessary.

-While the differences in post-gastric bypass patients might be different than those of the post duodenal switch patients.
+While the differences in post-op gastric bypass patients might be different than those of the post-op duodenal switch patients.
 The evidence is clear that the approach to the patients after surgery should change.
-It is not typically standard procedure to monitor glucose levels in patients that are not diabetic.
+It is not typically a standard procedure to monitor glucose levels in patients that are not diabetic.
 Making sure that these levels are observed is vital to the continued safety of bariatric surgery.